thasneemmanaf/cake-online-marketplace-reactjs/README.md

 - [ReactJS](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [styled-components](https://styled-components.com/) - A Modern way to write CSS in Javascript.
+- [React Router](https://reactrouter.com/) - A tool that allows you to handle routes in a web app, using dynamic routing.
+- [React Icons](https://react-icons.github.io/react-icons/) - Popular icons for React projects.

 ### Installation